ThreeSixtyGiving/standard/documentation/technical/identifiers.md

 ### Organisations without official registration numbers

-Not all organisations have an official registration number to use, including small unregistered groups and individuals.
+Not all organisations have an official registration number to use, including small unregistered groups and excepted charities.

 When there isn’t an official registration number for a recipient then you must provide an internal identifier instead, combining your 360Giving publisher prefix with any internal identifier you have for this organisation.
 This could be the organisation’s account record reference from your database.